commercionetwork/commercionetwork/docs/README.md

 Unlike testnet which is an open network for testing purposes, mainnet is the real deal.
 Tokens on the Commercio.network mainnet have real economic value, be careful.

-A view of the status of mainnet is possible throught the Explorer , a Webapp  named <strong>Almerico</strong> (whose code is Opensource and available <a href="https://github.com/commercionetwork/almerico" target="_blank">here</a> ) that query the mainnet chain.
+A view of the status of mainnet is possible throught the Explorer, a Webapp  named <strong>Almerico</strong> (whose code is Opensource and available <a href="https://github.com/commercionetwork/almerico" target="_blank">here</a> ) that query the mainnet chain.

 Main-net Almerico:  [mainnet.commercio.network](https://mainnet.commercio.network)